Top of the pageActionset

 Before you start testing your child's blood sugar:

 - Talk with the doctor about how often and when you should test your child's blood sugar.
-Use a blood sugar testing times form (What is a PDF document?) to record this information.
+Use a blood sugar testing times form to record this information.

 - Link testing your child's blood sugar with other daily activities, such as preparing for breakfast or before an afternoon activity.
 This will help your child build the habit of self-testing.